 Serving New Hampshire & Vermont including Concord, Manchester & Nashua

 Spinal cord damage can cause serious, long-lasting disability.
-Our New Hampshire personal injury attorneys at Van Dorn, Curtiss & Rousseau, PLLC have the experience to help you fight for compensation when the damage was sustained in an accident.
+Our New Hampshire injury attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC have the experience to help you fight for compensation when the damage was sustained in an accident.

 The most common causes of traumatic spinal cord damage include:

 - Auto accidents

 - Acts of violence (gunshots, knife wounds, and physical abuse)

 Types of Spinal Cord Injuries

 Spinal cord injuries are classified as either partial or complete.

 - A partial spinal cord injury, or incomplete injury, occurs when the spinal cord retains its ability to send and receive messages from the brain.
 People with a partial spinal cord injury may be able to feel sensations and retain some motor function below the site of the injury.